fatfisz/babel-plugin-jsx-svg-inject/README.md

 ### Upgrading to v.4

-The plugin now inlines the source of the image.
+The plugin now inlines the source of the image by default.
 Previously another plugin or loader was needed for that (an import was added instead), which could be quite bothersome.

 The upgrade should be painless if no complicated logic was used for importing the files.
+In case the imports are preferred, please use the `useImports` option.

 ### Upgrading to v.3